ryanitto/aoc2020/README.md

 ### Goal 🥅

 I figured it was better to check out some of the newer features of Python 3 (if possible).
 A lot of these puzzles I'll try to be focused on "cranking it out."
 As such, certain aspects will get more attention than others.
-For example, if a puzzle is *taking a long, long time to process,* the priority will be speed.
+For example, if a puzzle is taking a long, long time to process, the priority may be **speed**.
+If I'm quickly trying to solve a problem, the priority may be **speed** writing.

 It will be an interesting time to explore optimizations, suggestions, third-party modules and functions I have been unfamiliar with.
 And in conclusion, my goals are to: